Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 - That’s the last sample, <Commander>.
 Data collection is complete.
 Outstanding effort!
 - Third sample in the bag.
 That’s all we need.
 Science thanks you, and so do your credits!
 - That’s a wrap, <Commander>.
 Third sample done, and that species is officially science’d.
 - Final sample collected.
-You’ve made this species one famous... or at least well-documented.
+You’ve made this species famous.
+Or at least well-documented.
 - Three’s a charm.
 You’ve logged the final sample.
 Job well done!
 - That’s it.
 Science mission over, <Commander>.
 Now, how about we celebrate by doing absolutely nothing?
 - Third and final sample, <Commander>.
 Now go give your scanner a break, it deserves it as much as you.